 It’s when Earth passes through an unusually thick clump of comet rubble that an elevated number of meteors can be seen.

 Bottom line: The Lyrid meteor shower offers 10 to 20 meteors per hour at its peak on a moonless night.
-In 2016, the peak is the morning of April 22.
-The full moon occurs on the peak night of this year’s Lyrid shower, leaving no moon-free hours for watching meteors.
+The peak numbers are expected to fall on the morning of April 21 or 22.
+In 2017, the light of the waning crescent moon won’t too greatly interfere with this year’s Lyrid shower.
 Like all meteor showers, the Lyrids aren’t altogether predictable.
 In rare instances, they can bombard the sky with up to nearly 100 meteors per hour.
 No Lyrid meteor storm is expected this year … but you never know.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.